2020 United States Senate election in North Carolina: Results

 Like many Republican Senate candidates in 2020, Tillis did much better on Election Day than pre-election prediction polling indicated.
 The senator narrowly defeated Cunningham 48.7 to 46.9 and slightly outperformed President Trump in terms of margin of victory.
-Tillis's upset victory has been largely attributed to Cunningham's response to his affair as well as Tillis's fierce campaigning during the last few weeks of the campaign.
+Tillis's upset victory has been largely attributed to Cunningham's response to his alleged affair as well as Tillis's fierce campaigning during the last few weeks of the campaign.